 All businesses in Colorado pay a property tax on real and personal property.
 The assessment rate is currently 29%.
 This rate is then multiplied by the mill rate to calculate actual taxes.

-The county assessor oversees property tax collection in Montrose County.
+The county treasurer oversees property tax collection in Montrose County.

 State and Montrose County sales taxes are remitted to the Department of Revenue at the State of Colorado.

 The state website has more information about business taxation in Colorado.